WaveAssist/WaveContent/README.md

 ## Overview

-WaveContent: AI-Powered Content Roadmap.
+WaveContent: AI-powered content strategist.
 The intelligence of a marketing agency, the speed of AI.
-WaveContent acts as your lead strategist, analyzing every page of your site and your competitors' to deliver a 360-degree marketing package with actionable long-form and social playbooks.
+WaveContent acts as your lead strategist, analyzing every page of your site and your competitors' to tell you everything—delivering a 360-degree marketing package with actionable long-form and social playbooks.
 It crawls your website, segments your pages, analyzes your **top primary pages** for content + SEO + "LLM readability", benchmarks competitors' **content strategy**, mines **People Also Ask / Reddit** for real questions, optionally analyzes your **Twitter/X presence**, and then emails a polished report (HTML + PDF).

 ---